- Provides best-in-class performance, compression, and features.

 It is widely used by television broadcasters and ISPs.

-The latest x264 source code can always be found by anonymous git repository:
+The latest x264 source code is available through git repository:

 Or grab a daily tarball.